"Normal Ranges, Abnormal Symptoms: The Hidden Gaps in Blood Panels"

 True health and vitality occur at the cellular level.
 Our cells are the building blocks of our bodies, and their proper function is essential for overall well-being.
 Issues such as mitochondrial dysfunction, intracellular (inside the cell) nutrient deficiencies, and cellular oxidative stress often go undetected in standard blood tests.
 These cellular problems can significantly impact how we feel, yet they might not be reflected in our bloodwork.

 For example, oxidative stress, that cannot be determined with blood work, occurs when there is an imbalance between the production of free radicals and the body's ability to neutralize them with antioxidants.
 This imbalance leads to damage of cellular components such as DNA, proteins, and lipids (fat molecules).
-Over time, oxidative stress can impair cellular function, accelerate aging, and contribute to the development of chronic diseases like cardiovascular disease, brain & neurodegenerative disorders, and cancer.
+Over time, oxidative stress can impair cellular function, accelerate aging, and contribute to the development of chronic diseases like cardiovascular disease, brain & neurodegenerative disorders, and cancer — yet it can’t be determined from standard bloodwork.

 dysfunction at the cellular and tissue levels - What Blood Work Can’t see